Zztorp/getToKnowMe/README.md

 Got inspiration from various YT videos and various step by step websites.

-This project has been really fun and creative and I have learned a lot.
+This project has been really fun and creative and I have learned a lot and *BONUS* you will learn a lot about me ;D .

-peace out!
+Peace out!

 // ZZ